hasura/local-development/README.md

 3) Virtualbox or minikube errors:

-   If you are facing errors of the type: `Error getting state for host: machine does not exist`, make sure there's no `minikube` already lying around (run `minikube delete`).
-Then try to run `hasuractl local stop` and after a few minutes (check your virtualbox console to see if the VM has actually stopped) run `hasuractl local start` again and everything should be back up.
+   If you are facing errors of the type: `Error getting state for host: machine does not exist`, try each of the following:

+   1. Make sure there's no `minikube` already lying around (run `minikube delete`).
+      Then try to run `hasuractl local stop` and after a few minutes (check your virtualbox console to see if the VM has actually stopped), run `hasuractl local start` again and everything should be back up.
-   If that also doesn't work, `hasuractl local clean`, wait for a few minutes and then `hasuractl local start` again If that also doesn't work, remove the `~/.minihasura` folder and start everything from the beginning of this guide again viz. `hasuractl login`, `hasuractl local start`
+   2. If that also doesn't work,
+      `hasuractl local clean`, wait for a few minutes and then `hasuractl local start` again
+   3. If that also doesn't work,
+      remove the `~/.minihasura` folder and
+      start everything from the beginning of this guide again viz. `hasuractl login`, `hasuractl local start`

-   Make sure that

 # Upcoming features
 - Exposing local hasura to public internet
 - Migration from local development to Kubernetes cluster on any cloud provider.